 We believe in the use of natural fibres.
 This is because natural fibers are biodegradable.
 That means that they are capable of being decomposed by bacteria or other living organisms and thereby avoiding pollution.
 In the end of the life cycle they will always return to nature.
-This is in contract to synthetic fibres such as polyester, which won’t biodegrade and pollute our planet instead.
+This is in contrast to synthetic fibres such as polyester, which won’t biodegrade and pollute our planet instead.

 For the same reason we try to use as much pure fabrics as possible and not mix them up with other (synthetic) fabrics.
 For example: 100% wool, 100% silk, 100% and 100% cupro.
 Up til 2% of stretch is allowed and won’t disturb the recycle process or biodegradability.